tumaer/SciML/lecture/svm.md

 $$\hat{\gamma}^{(i)} = y^{(i)}(\omega^{\top} x^{(i)} + b).$$ (funct_margin)

-For a confident prediction we would then like to have a maximum gap between the classes for a good classifier.
+For a confident prediction, we would then like to have a maximum gap between the classes for a good classifier.

 ```{figure} ../imgs/svm/good_vs_bad_classifier_svm.png
 ---